jasonbayton/rhino_laravel/DEPLOYMENT.md

 [Composer Download]: https://getcomposer.org/download/

+## Cloning The Repo

-If you have no already, clone the repo into the correct location on the server
+If you have not already, clone the repo into the correct location on the server

+## Setting up Laravel

-Once completed, you will need to create an env file.
+You need to create an env file.
 The easiest way to do this is to copy and paste the example env file

 ```
 cp .env.example .env
 ```

-Once completed, edit the .env file to include the correct application name.
+Edit the .env file to include the correct application name.
 The other settings may stay as they are.

 Install the composer dependencies with the correct flags for production.